matrixorigin/matrixorigin.io/docs/MatrixOne/Contribution-Guide/How-to-Contribute/preparation.md

 ### Roadmap

-MatrixOne v0.8.0 has been released, you can see [Release Notes](../../Release-Notes/v0.8.0.md) know more information.
+MatrixOne v1.0.0-rc1 has been released, you can see [Release Notes](../../Release-Notes/v1.0.0-rc1.md) know more information.

-Currently, we are working on v1.0.0 releases, the job tasks of these releases are listed in the Github milestones [1.0.0](https://github.com/matrixorigin/matrixone/milestone/11).

 For the long-term project roadmap, please refer to [MatrixOne roadmap](https://github.com/matrixorigin/matrixone/issues/613) for a more general overview.